3.5

 Sarah Moses

-Sarah Moses is a Canadian writer and translator from French and Spanish.
-She has translated work by Latin American authors including Tomás Downey and Ariana Harwicz, whose novel Die, My Love was longlisted for the International Booker Prize and shortlisted for the Republic of Consciousness Prize, the Premio Valle Inclán, and the Best Translated Book Award.
+Sarah Moses is a Canadian writer and translator of French and Spanish.
+She has translated work by Latin American authors, including Tomás Downey and Ariana Harwicz, whose novel Die, My Love was longlisted for the International Booker Prize and shortlisted for the Republic of Consciousness Prize, the Premio Valle Inclán, and the Best Translated Book Award.
 The Unworthy is the third of Agustina Bazterrica’s books she has translated into English.
-Her collection of short fiction, Strange Water, will be published in the fall of 2024.
+She is also the author of a collection of short fiction, Strange Water.

 Other books by Sarah Moses